 Tax Tips for the Recently Divorced

-If you recently divorced from your spouse, the process of filing taxes may feel particularly daunting this year.
+If you have recently gotten divorced from your spouse, the process of filing taxes may feel particularly daunting this year.
 You probably have some questions relating to filing status, the tax implications of paying or receiving child support, or other topics.
 To help you navigate the upcoming tax season, we’ve answered some commonly asked questions below.
 Armed with a bit of information and the expertise of a reliable accounting firm, you’ll breeze through the 2019 tax season.

 My spouse and I recently got divorced; which tax filing status should I use?